-Julia started her career in technology over twenty years ago.
+I started my working career in technology close to twenty years ago.
 It has surely not been an average career, but a career where I've continually learned and evolved to fulfill the need.
 In a sense, it all started with Linux and answering some questions about installing Linux.
 This started a journey into computer networking and eventually shifted to a systems engineering focus with a stop-over in data center operations.

-In a sense, Julia found a home in OpenStack in 2014 and the Ironic project in 2015 because of many years spent working with physical hardware in data centers.
+In a sense, I found a home in OpenStack in 2014 and the Ironic project in 2015 because of many years spent working with physical hardware in data centers.

-Julia presently work for Red Hat as a Principal Software Engineer, where her upstream focus has been Ironic for the past few years, and her downstream focus has been on helping lead adoption and use of Ironic.
+I presently work for Red Hat as a Principal Software Engineer, where my upstream focus has been Ironic for the past few years, and my downstream focus has been on helping lead adoption and use of Ironic.

-I'm involved in the following OpenStack projects: Bare Metal Provisioning Service (Ironic)
+I'm involved in the following OpenStack projects: Bare Metal Provisioning Service (Ironic),Bifrost,Ironic,Tripleo,Openstacksdk